Courseography/courseography/README.md

 The extension will automatically download and configure Haskell Language Server.

 **Note:** VS Code is the easiest way to to use HLS, but you can look at this [installation guide](https://haskell-language-server.readthedocs.io/en/latest/installation.html) if you want to use a different text editor.

+There is a [wiki page](https://github.com/Courseography/courseography/wiki/Haskell-Language-Server-%28HLS%29-Guide) that has a guide on relevant features that might be useful for development.

 ## Contributors